 Take a few minutes daily to practice the following steps, keeping in mind the points just described.

-1. Lie or sit in a comfortable position and place your left hand on your chest and your right hand on your abdomen (over your navel would be great).
+- Lie or sit in a comfortable position and place your left hand on your chest and your right hand on your abdomen.

 There are times that you will find deep breathing particularly helpful for your game.

 Starting Your Day – As you begin your competitive day, stay aware of your breathing, especially if you find yourself feeling considerable tension before an important round.

 Make it a point to check your breathing as you shower, dress, and prepare for the day.
 Also as you drive to the course, especially if you encounter traffic.
 This time is often fraught with tension provoking thoughts, usually worry and fear related to outcome or other things over which you really do not have control.

 Challenge yourself to displace these thoughts by focusing on your deep breathing and the rhythm of your breath.

 Preparation – Another important time to remain aware of your breathing is during your preparation for your competitive round.

 Try to stay conscious of the rhythm and depth of your breath as you walk to the practice area, warm up for the day and especially as you go to the first tee.

 In Competition – And of course, use your deep breathing practice during your competitive rounds.
 It is most helpful to stay aware of any developing tense or anxious feelings, and again replace related thoughts with an awareness of smooth, rhythmical deep breaths.

 With practice, you can in fact use your breathing skills to counter both increased tension and a busy mind.